-Stephanie Kuehn holds degrees in linguistics and sport psychology, as well as a doctorate in clinical psychology.
+Stephanie Kuehn is an author and a psychologist.
 Her debut young adult novel, CHARM & STRANGE, was the winner of the 2014 William C. Morris Award, and her second novel for teens, COMPLICIT, was named to YALSA’s 2015 Best Fiction for Young Adults list.
 Stephanie was also awarded the 2015 PEN/Phyllis Naylor Working Writer Fellowship for her forthcoming novel, THE SMALLER EVIL and her most recent book, DELICATE MONSTERS, won the 2016 Northern California Book Award.
 Stephanie lives in Northern California with her husband, their three children, and a joyful abundance of pets.

 SOMEWHAT LONGER BIO: